Hot School Meals

 We offer a hot meal service every day.
 Children have a choice of a meat/fish main course or a vegetarian main course.
 Alternatively a jacket potato option is available each day.
 They also receive a pudding, fruit or yogurt and fresh water to drink.
 The menus are available online through the ‘Dorset Meal Selector’.

-Orders and payments are made at least a week in advance of the Monday morning (orders must be made by 12pm on the Sunday of the week before).
+Orders and payments are made at least 2 weeks in advance of the Monday morning (orders must be made by 12pm on the Sunday 2 weeks before).

 If this cut-off point is missed for ordering meals parents need to provide a packed lunch until meals orders can be made again.
 Meal orders can be made for the whole term in advance - changes can be made up until the cut-off point each week.